 , he becomes Kiel's chief administrator and overall number two who seems to run the day-to-day operations of the clan.

 A mercenary with the Vloz'ress clan.
 Kuso often appears interested only in money and food as opposed to his more ideologically motivated companion, Baliir.
 Mainly appears to provide comic relief

 .
 As of the Time Skip

-- Mr. Fanservice (Kuso, as of this page, which caused many to express surprise that he's so pretty under the helmet.)
+- Mr. Fanservice (as of this page, which caused many to express surprise that he's so pretty under the helmet.)

-- Punch Clock Villain (Kuso, at least, just joined to have some place to stay and work.
-Baliir on the other hand seems to genuinely believe in Sene'kha's cause)
+- Punch Clock Villain (it seems he just joined the Vloz'ress to have some place to stay and work.)

 - Punny Name ("Kuso" is a Japanese curse roughly equivalent to "damn" or "shit", and Kuso has quite the short fuse and foul mouth)

 - Those Two Guys (With Baliir pre-Time Skip.)

 - Trademark Favorite Food (Steak and meat in general.)